-The Historical Response Time line graph shows all of the response times observed for the network service at a location (or all locations).
+The Historical Response Time line graph shows all of the response times observed for the network service at a site.

 Hovering over a point in the graph causes a dot on the line graph to appear, indicating the point in the response time at which you are looking.
 Additionally, a pop-up with the date, time, and response time appears for that point.